STAT545-UBC-hw-2018-19/hw08-fjbasedow/README.md

 # STAT547 Homework 8 repository

 This repo contains my homework 8 for STAT547.
-The goal of this homework was to change a boilerplate of the BC Liquor App, which were provided by the instructors.
+The goal of this homework was to change a boilerplate of the BC Liquor App, which was provided by the instructors.

 The original code and data are from [Dean Attali's tutorial](https://deanattali.com/blog/building-shiny-apps-tutorial).
 The code can specifically be found [here](https://deanattali.com/blog/building-shiny-apps-tutorial/#12-final-shiny-app-code).